How to Apply

 Please visit http://www.nursing.umich.edu/ for more information about the School.

-Salary Range: These are 9-month positions.
-Salary is commensurate with the qualifications and experience of the selected candidate.
+Salary Range: These are 9-month positions, thus the target 9-month earnings will be pro-rated to $43,500 - $46,500.
 We encourage all interested parties to apply.

 Supervision is received from the Lead Simulation Technician.